practicalli/practicalli.github.io/docs/index.md

 [![Sponsor practicalli-john](https://raw.githubusercontent.com/practicalli/graphic-design/live/buttons/practicalli-github-sponsors-button.png){align=left loading=lazy}](https://github.com/sponsors/practicalli-john/){target=_blank}

-All sponsorship recieved is used to maintain and further develop the [Practicalli series of books and videos](https://practical.li/){target=_blank}, although most of the work is currently done with personal time and cost.
+All sponsorship recieved is used to maintain and further develop the Practicalli series of books and videos, although most of the work is currently done with personal time and cost.

 Thank you to [Cognitect](https://www.cognitect.com/){target=_blank}, [Nubank](https://nubank.com.br/){target=_blank} and a wide range of other [sponsors](https://github.com/sponsors/practicalli-john#sponsors){target=_blank} from the Clojure community for your continued support